jacobdbt2100/Data-Analytics-Notes/README.md

 - Variables: a named reference to a value (an object) stored in memory.
 - Data Structures: Lists, tuples, sets, dictionaries
-- Data types: `int`, `float`, `str`, `bool`
+- Data types: int, float, str, bool

-- Control statements (`if`, `for`, `while`)
+- Conditional statements: if, elif, else
+- Loops: for, while
+- Functions (with Lambda expressions)
+- String handling
-- Functions and `lambda` expressions
+- Built-ins and imports

-**Conditionals**

-This is how Python makes decisions.
-Questions like:
-– Is this value valid?
-– Does this row meet my rule?

-**Loops**

-Loops help you work with many things at once.
-Rows in a file.
-Items in a list.
-They save you from writing the same line again and again.

-**Functions**

-This is where good habits start.
-Functions help you reuse logic and keep code readable.
-Almost every real project relies on them.

-**Strings**

-Text shows up everywhere.
-Names, emails, file paths.
-Knowing how to handle text saves a lot of time.

-**Built-ins and imports**

-Python already gives you powerful tools.
-You don’t need to reinvent them.
-You just need to know they exist.

-**File handling**

-Real data lives in files.
-You read it, clean it, and write results back.
-This matters more than beginners usually realize.

-**Classes**

-Not needed on day one.
-But seeing them early helps later.
-They’re just a way to group data and behavior together.
+- File handling
+- Modules: files that contain python code - such as functions, classes, and variables - that can be reused in other programs.
+- Classes

-### 5.2 Working with Data, NumPy, and Pandas (Importing, cleaning, and analyzing structured data)
+### 5.2 Import, Clean, and Analyse Data with Pandas & NumPy

 - Importing data from CSV, Excel, and other sources
 - Introduction to NumPy arrays
 - Creating, slicing, and reshaping arrays
-- Pandas DataFrames — creation, selection, filtering
+- Pandas DataFrames - creation, selection, filtering
 - Handling missing values (`.fillna()`, `.dropna()`)
 - Aggregation and grouping
-- Basic statistics and correlation
+- Basic statistics

-### 5.3 Data Visualization with Matplotlib & Seaborn (Creating visual insights for presentation and storytelling)
+### 5.3 Visualise Data with Matplotlib & Seaborn

-- Introduction to Matplotlib
+- Matplotlib plots
 - Seaborn plots: countplot, scatterplot, heatmap
-- Customizing charts (titles, labels, legends)
+- Customise charts (titles, labels, legends)
-- Comparing relationships between variables

 ### 5.4 Introduction to Machine Learning with Scikit-learn (Building a simple predictive model)